TUM-Dev/NavigaTUM/map/README.md

 Generating `europe` takes 3h10m on a modern laptop with 32GB RAM and an SSD.
 The following commands are optimised for this.

-From the root of the repository, run either (depending on your waiting tolerance and avaliable RAM):
+From the root of the repository, run either (depending on your waiting tolerance and available RAM):

 - <details><summary>[~minutes] Only <b>Germany</b> with approx 64GB of RAM</summary>